jpsferreira/jpsferreira/README.md

 Hi there 👋

 I'm a Researcher in Biomechanics and Invited Assistant Professor at the University of Porto.
 I am also Head of Data at DigestAID.
-In my free time, I enjoy surfing, running, hiking, climbing, and playing video and board games.
+I enjoy surfing, running, hiking, climbing, and playing video and board games in my free time.

 ### 💻 Tech Stack